Data Governance

 ACF’s data governance goals include:

-OPRE’s Division of Data and Improvement (DDI) supports ACF programs in data governance, which consists of responsibly managing and using data to improve the effectiveness, and efficiency, of human services programs.
-The Data Governance Team within DDI has primary responsibility for coordinating ACF's data governance activities.
-Specifically, the Data Governance Team:
+The Division of Data Governance within ACF’s Office of the Chief Data Officer (OCDO) supports ACF programs in responsibly managing and using data to improve the effectiveness, and efficiency, of human services programs.
+Specifically, the Division of Data Governance:

 Featured Resources